hivdb/chiro-cms/resources/updates.md

 SARS-CoV-2 Antivirals: Remdesivir and other Polymerase Inhibitors.
 August 10, 2020.
 Robert Shafer, MD, Professor of Medicine, Division of Infectious Diseases, Stanford University: https://stanford.cloud-cme.com/default.aspx?P=0&EID=38044

+### Remdesivir versus standard of care -- moderate COVID-19 pneumonia
+The randomized controlled open-label Gilead SIMPLE-moderate trial enrolled 596 hospitalized persons with radiographic evidence of pneumonia with oxygen saturations >94% on room air and randomized them 1:1:1 to remdesivir for 10 days, remdesivir for 5 days, or standard of care (SOC)[^10.1001/jama.2020.16349].
+Approximately 15% were receiving low-flow O2; 85% did not require O2 supplementation.
+15% overall were receiving corticosteroids.
+Approximately 45% in the SOC care group vs. 10% in the remdesivir groups were receiving a chloroquine analog.
+The primary endpoints were the distribution of clinical status on a 7-point ordinal scale and the proportion with adverse events throughout the study.
+Due to logistical issues, virological data were limited and not presented.
+Most patients in the 10 day arm did not complete their course of therapy because they were discharged, By day 11, the 5 day remdesivir group (OR 1.7; 95%CI, 1.1-2.5; P=.02) but not the 10 day group (p=0.18) had an improved clinical status distribution than the SOC group.
+By day 28, 9 patients died: 2 (1%) in the 5D group, 3 (2%) in the 10D group, and 4 (2%) in SOC group.
+Nausea (10% vs 3%), hypokalemia (6%vs 2%), and headache (5%vs 3%) were more frequent among remdesivir treated patients.

 ### Published preprints (August 10-August 17)